 - U.S. District Court for the Northern District of Ohio

-Awards & Recognitions2007; 2009-2012 - Selected for inclusion in Ohio Super Lawyers magazine, as a member of its Rising Stars list.
+Awards & Recognitions2007; 2009-2012 - Selected to Ohio Super Lawyers Rising Stars list.
 Areas of practice: Employment & Labor; Schools & Education.

 Christine is a member of the Cleveland Employment Law Inns of Court.